ga-wdi-boston/ruby/README.md

 end
 ```

-The `do` keyword above is optional - a newline is sufficient - but `do ... end` is a common construction in Ruby because it specifies what's known as a **_block_**, a grouping of several lines of code.
-We'll learn more about blocks soon.
+The `do` keyword above is optional - a newline is sufficient - but `do ... end`
+ is a common construction in Ruby because it specifies what's known as a
+ **_block_**, a grouping of several lines of code.
+We'll learn more about
+ blocks soon.

 #### Your Turn

-This time, rather than using `pry`, we're going to write a longer program in Sublime, and then run it in the terminal using `ruby`, a command line Ruby environment.
+This time, rather than using `pry`, we're going to write a longer program in
-Open up the file `fizzbuzz.rb`, found in the root of this repo; in pairs, you're going to solve "FizzBuzz", a simple programming challenge based on a childrens' game.
-Essentially, your program should print out all of the numbers from 1 up to `max_num`, which is a variable to which you can assign an arbitrary (positive, integer) value.
-However, if a number is divisible by 3, instead of printing the number, your program should print the word "fizz"; for numbers divisible by 5, it should print "buzz"; for numbers divisible by both 3 **_and_** five, it should print "fizzbuzz".
+Atom, and then run it in the terminal using `ruby`, a command line Ruby
+environment.
+Open up the file `fizzbuzz.rb`, found in the root of this repo;
+in pairs, you're going to solve "FizzBuzz", a simple programming challenge
+based on a childrens' game.
+Essentially, your program should print out all of
+the numbers from 1 up to `max_num`, which is a variable to which you can assign
+ an arbitrary (positive, integer) value.
+However, if a number is divisible by
+ 3, instead of printing the number, your program should print the word "fizz";
+ for numbers divisible by 5, it should print "buzz"; for numbers divisible by
+ both 3 **_and_** five, it should print "fizzbuzz".

-To run your code, simply type navigate to the root of this repository and run `ruby fizzbuzz.rb`
+To run your code, simply type navigate to the root of this repository and run
+`ruby fizzbuzz.rb`

-> This should seem familiar, since it's exactly what we were doing with `node` in Unit 1.
-It's a deliberate similarity - Node was modeled off of other console-based runtime environments, as a way of giving JavaScript a solid platform for running on the server side.
+> This should seem familiar, since it's exactly what we were doing with `node`
+in Unit 1.
+It's a deliberate similarity - Node was modeled off of other
+console-based runtime environments, as a way of giving JavaScript a solid
+platform for running on the server side.

 ## Ruby vs JS :: Methods

-Ruby draws no distinction between functions that are properties of objects and functions that aren't; in Ruby, all of them are called 'methods'.
+Ruby draws no distinction between functions that are properties of objects and
+functions that aren't; in Ruby, all of them are called 'methods'.

 To define a method, you use the following syntax: